squid-cache/squid-cache.github.io/Features/Authentication.rst

   * PAM: Uses the Linux Pluggable Authentication Modules scheme.
   * SMB: Uses a SMB server like Windows NT or Samba.
   * getpwam: Uses the old-fashioned Unix password file.
-  * sasl: Uses SALS libraries.
+  * SASL: Uses SALS libraries.
-  * winbind: Uses Samba authenticate in a Windows NT domain
+  * mswin_sspi: Windows native authenticator
+  * YP: Uses the NIS database

-In addition Squid also supports the NTLM and Digest authentication schemes which provide more secure authentication methods, in that where the password is not exchanged in plain text over the wire.
+In addition Squid also supports the NTLM, Negotiate and Digest authentication schemes which provide more secure authentication methods, in that where the password is not exchanged in plain text over the wire.
 Each scheme have their own set of helpers and auth_param settings.
 Notice that helpers for different authentication schemes use different protocols to talk with squid, so they can't be mixed.